 These reforms will not only better the lives of millions of unpaid carers across the UK, but also the friends and family that are dependent on their compassion every day.”

 Before April 2024, there is no statutory right to carers leave in the UK.
 If carers leave is requested currently, the time off is decided by the employer.
 It’s important to remember that employers can’t refuse carers leave if the employee has given enough notice.

 Parents can take a total of 18 weeks of unpaid parental leave for each of their children.
 This is up until they are 18 years old.
 This is currently the only statutory right for unpaid leave for unpaid care responsibilities until the Carers leave act comes in to force on 6th April 2024.

 Carers UK have been campaigning for a right to Carer’s leave.
 They’ve been working with Wendy Chamberlain, the Liberal Democrat MP for North East Fife to try make the Bill law.

 ”We are thrilled that the government has supported the Carer’s Leave Bill at its successful second reading.
 Having worked to support carers in employment for years, Carers UK’s evidence shows Carer’s Leave would make a significant difference to unpaid carers’ lives, helping them stay in work and improving wellbeing by giving time off to attend appointments, arrange or provide care.
 As well as supporting families, it also makes business sense, helping retain skilled employees.”

-Although the carers leave bill looks to be progressing in parliament, we are unsure when or if it will be introduced.
-We encourage you to stay ahead of this and make sure you are following all policies as they become part of law.
+We encourage you to stay ahead of the Carers Leave Bill and make sure you are following all policies as they become part of law.
 If you would like any further advice, you can contact our HR Consultants.